 To that end, our group leverages the latest advances in imaging, machine learning, and genomics to measure the interactions between viruses and their hosts (see Research).

-We are grateful for active funding and support from the Curci Foundation, the Rita Allen Foundation, the Pew Charitable Trusts, the Susan E. Riley Foundation, the Division of Biology and Bioengineering at Caltech, the Gordan and Betty Moore Foundation, the Rothenberg Innovation Initiative at Caltech, and the NIH Human BioMolecular Atlas Program (HuBMAP), and the NIH Director’s New Innovator Award.
+We are grateful for active funding and support from the Curci Foundation, the Rita Allen Foundation, the Pew Charitable Trusts, the Susan E. Riley Foundation, the Division of Biology and Bioengineering at Caltech, the Gordan and Betty Moore Foundation, the Rothenberg Innovation Initiative at Caltech, the NIH Human BioMolecular Atlas Program (HuBMAP), and the NIH Director’s New Innovator Award.

 The lab is officially moved into our new space in Broad!January 14, 2022